SNaveenMathew/randomly_accessed_memories/data_scientist.md

 ### A personal story

 The article ["Using statistics to catch cheats and criminals"](https://physicstoday.scitation.org/do/10.1063/PT.5.010218/full/) reminds me of a cause that I stood for in 2014-15 that was blatant.
-The effects of the 'varoables' were *significant* beyond doubt.
+The effects of the 'variables' were *significant* beyond doubt.
 "Powerful people" were doing what they always do - abusing their power.
 Though the "agitation" was limited to a Facebook post and did not lead to significant change in behavior of "powerful people", it turned out to be a (emotionally) memorable event.

 The affected people (majority, ~300 out of ~350) implicitly acknowledged the injustice, but never managed to voice their concerns in a structured way.
 During that phase of life I had nothing to lose, so I decided to write about the injustice on Facebook.
 Despite the best efforts of the "powerful people" I did not delete the post.
 The response from the exploited people was a pleasant surprise.
 In support of the agitation several people liked the post and unliked it within seconds in order to remove any publicly quotable evidence.